KenMorencyTC/TC-Cloud-Team/AzureTemplateGenerator/README.md

 - All inbound external traffic (IE Internet) is routed to our CORE-CACN-EXTHUB-VNET.
 - INBOUND Internet Traffic is managed by the Application Gateway and the Azure Firewall and ultimately routed either PROD-CACN-EXTWORKLOAD-VNET or NPRD-CACN-EXTWORKLOAD-VNET.
 - Only OUTBOUND traffic to the Internet is permitted from PROD-CACN-INTHUB-VNET and NPRD-CACN-INTHUB-VNET.
 - All INBOUND traffic destined for an INTWORKLOAD-VNET is IP restricted to GC IP(s).
-Please verify this IP list before deploying.
+Please verify this IP list yourself before deploying.
 - *NOTE: When SCED is provisioned for your department, you will likely need to make routing changes as all traffic is expected to go through the GC Cap provided by SSC.
 - Within each VNET there are of course subnets, route tables and network security groups which regulate pathing and security.
 - Our sample provides individual subnets in all four WORKLOAD VNETs for WEB, APP, DATA and MGMT.